-If you are a parent who is anticipating a divorce in your and your spouse’s futures, then you are almost undoubtedly aware that child support is going to come into play.
-Either you will be on the hook to pay child support if you are the parent with whom your children do not reside with primarily, or you are set to receive child support if you are the parent with whom your children primarily reside.
-Based on whichever of these camps you fall you can prepare financially for the responsibility to pay or receive child support.
+If you are a parent who is anticipating a divorce in your and your spouse's futures, then you are almost undoubtedly aware that child support will come into play.
+Either you will be on the hook to pay child support if you are the parent with whom your children do not reside primarily, or you are set to receive child support if you are the parent with whom your children live.
+Based on whichever of these camps you fall, you can prepare financially for the responsibility to pay or receive child support.

-The reason that either you or your spouse will even have to pay child support is that the State of Texas has idea that every parent in our State has an obligation to support their children.
-This means either providing direct care for him or her on a daily basis or providing financial support.
-It’s not you cannot do both- it’s just that the only way to “even up” the score between the custodial and non custodial parent is to transfer some money from the non custodial to the custodial parent.
+Either you or your spouse will even have to pay child support because the State of Texas has an idea that every parent in our State must support their children.
+This means either providing direct care for them daily or providing financial support.
+It's not you cannot do both- it's just that the only way to "even up" the score between the custodial and noncustodial parent is to transfer some money from the noncustodial to the custodial parent.

-Even if you think you know what the law is in Texas it is likely that you don’t.
-That’s not to say you aren’t a smart, well read individual.
-It’s just that you are likely relying on the advice or knowledge of a friend, cousin or co-worker who themselves don’t know the true ins and outs of child support.
+Even if you think you know what the law is in Texas, likely, you don't.
+That's not to say you aren't an intelligent, well-read individual.
+It's just that you are likely relying on the advice or knowledge of a friend, cousin, or co-worker who themselves doesn't know the actual ins and outs of child support.

-What’s more the subject of medical support rarely comes up at all when it’s just you and your friend chatting over a cup of coffee.
-In this day and age where the debates are many regarding how to pay for health insurance, there is a fair amount of oversight that I have seen in this area as well.
+What's more, the subject of medical support rarely comes up at all when it's just you and your friend chatting over a cup of coffee.
+In this day and age, where the debates are many regarding how to pay for health insurance, there is a fair amount of oversight that I have seen in this area.

-This blog post and the blog posts to follow are intended to provide information to you in order to assist you in growing your knowledge base on this important subject.
-So much of divorce litigation and negotiation centers around child support and as a result the Law Office of Bryan Fagan, PLLC would like to go over the subject in some detail with you all.
+This blog post and the blog posts to follow are intended to provide information to you to assist you in growing your knowledge base on this critical subject.
+So much of divorce litigation and negotiation centers around child support, and as a result, the Law Office of Bryan Fagan, PLLC, would like to go over the subject in some detail with you all.

-If you believe that you are likely to be the parent whose responsibility it is to pay child support then you can take heart in knowing that it is unlikely that you will have to proceed to a trial in which a judge will ultimately tell you your fate when it comes to child support.
-On the contrary, the majority of divorce cases are negotiated upon and settle outside of court.
-In fact, most counties in Texas require mediation occur at least once prior to a trial.
+Suppose you believe that you are likely to be the parent whose responsibility is to pay child support.
+In that case, you can take heart in knowing that it is unlikely that you will have to proceed to a trial where a judge will ultimately tell you your fate when it comes to child support.
+On the contrary, most divorce cases are negotiated upon and settled outside of court.
+Most counties in Texas require mediation to occur at least once before a trial.

-The opportunity to settle before trial means that an agreement can be reached by you and your spouse and that takes into consider your specific needs and those of your family.
-A judge is well meaning but will not have a chance to consider all of the factors that you and your spouse may be able to in a long term negotiation.
-This means also means that you and your spouse could agree that no child support is to be paid at all.
-I’m not saying this is likely, but it is a possibility.
+The opportunity to settle before trial means that you and your spouse can reach an agreement, and that takes into consideration your specific needs and those of your family.
+A judge is well-meaning but will not have a chance to consider all of the factors that you and your spouse may be able to in a long-term negotiation.
+This means that you and your spouse could agree that no child support is to be paid at all.
+I'm not saying this is likely, but it is a possibility.

 With that all said, let's jump right into our discussion about child support.
 I can't think of a better place to begin than figuring out what child support is and what it represents for parents in Texas.